ksiva14/Game_Of_Set/README.md

   *  The player with the highest score wins!

 ## Challenges Faced
 Many challenges were faced when creating this project.
-We switched structures to hold the cards many times, moving through lists, objects, and arrays.
-Using a new language, Ruby, and a new environment, Ubuntu, created many roadblocks and speed bumps while creating this project.
+Learning Javascript quickly and weaving that with css and html was a challenge just trying to beat the clock.
+We were stuggling to debug because a couple of us forgot about dev tools, but once we found them things went much smoother.
+Working in classes in other files wasn't heavily documented on the internet so that took us a bit of time as well.

 ## Future Technologies
 If we had more time, we would want to add a couple things to our game.
- * A popup message to display everything that was displayed to the terminal
  * Minigames where 1 player could race against a clock to find as many sets as they can and finding 1 set as fast as they can to refine their set finding skills would add new dimensions to our project.
  * A computer to play against so the user doesn't need to find other players to play with
  * Add different difficulties where the user could pick how hard they want the game to be, and the harder they choose, the less amount of hints and time they would have.